harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 ```

-## Let’s try it
+## Let's try it

-During this post, you’ve written the `gulp run` task; now it’s time to invoke it.
+During this post, you've written the `gulp run` task; now it's time to invoke it.

-Open the terminal and move to your apps’ root directory and execute `gulp run`.
+Open the terminal and move to your apps' root directory and execute `gulp run`.
 Your app should look like the following and display the locally installed `electron-prebuilt` version which is `0.25.2` on my system.

 {% include image-caption.html imageurl="/assets/images/posts/2015/electron-es6-babel-4.png"
 title="The sample application on macOS" caption="The sample application on macOS" %}

-## What’s next
+## What's next

-I’m currently working on a yeoman generator for exactly this combination, and hopefully, it will be available by the end of the week.
+I'm currently working on a yeoman generator for exactly this combination, and hopefully, it will be available by the end of the week.
 A yeoman generator can do all those basic things.
 Which means you as a dev can focus on actually building your app.

 The entire sample is [available on GitHub](https://github.com/ThorstenHans/electron-angular-es6){:target="_blank"}.